sysadminmike/couch-to-postgres/README.md

 A lot simpler that creating a design doc for a one of filtered replication.
 There is no reason why you couldnt do a union on two couch db tables in posgres and merge them into a new couchdb provided there are no id issues.

-I have also done a quick test with excel and ms query & access and a passthrough sql query both via odbc to postgres - i can see the couch data both - this makes ad hoc reports so simple.
+I have also done a quick test with excel and ms query & access and a passthrough sql query both via odbc to postgres - i can see the couch data in both - this makes ad hoc reports so simple.